ankitdhall/lidar_camera_calibration/README.md

 ROS package for the camera and LiDAR you wish to calibrate.

 Clone this repository to your machine.

-Make sure the correct path (pointing to the `lidar_camera_calibration/conf` folder) are given in `src/Corners.cpp`  `include/lidar_camera_calibration/PreprocessUtils.h` and `include/lidar_camera_calibration/Find_RT.h` so that config files can be read and processed data file written properly.

 Put the three folders in `path/to/your/ros/workspace/src` and run `catkin_make`.

 ## Getting Started